MathThyMod/GP_emu_UQSA/README.md

 e.g. K = gaussian() in 2D we need ``` sigma [ [0.6344] ]```
 e.g. K = gaussian() + noise() in 1D we need ``` sigma [ [0.6344] , [0.0010] ]```
 e.g. K = gaussian() + noise() in 2D we need ``` sigma [ [0.6344] , [0.0010] ]```

+## Design Input Data
+This section will explain how to use the Optimised Latin Hypercube stuff, which isn't yet packaged correctly.